JonahKunzler/startup/README.md

 Authorization services often use standard protocols for authenticating and authorizing.
 Authorization Cookie is what will make it more efficient Make sure DB is running well prior to working on Login

+What I learned from Websocket Simon:
+Need to implement it with peerProxy.js which contains the protocol upgrade from HTTP to WebSocket, tracks connections, passes (or proxies) requests between connections, and implements ping/pong to keep connections alive. play.js would have the functions for connecting, broadcasting, receiving, and displaying events.